ACMUS-MIR/academic-kickstart/content/ismir-20/information.md

 ## 2. Survey details <a name="survey"></a>

-The unedited trasncripts of the surveys as well as a brief summary of the outcpmes can be found (in Spanish) [here](Survey_Bambuco.pdf).
+The unedited trasncripts of the surveys as well as a brief summary of the outcomes can be found (in Spanish) [here](Survey_Bambuco.pdf).